a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 # 🛡️ Basic Attack Simulation and Detection Lab using CI/CD and IaC

+### 🛠️ Part 1:
-- **Part 1:** Creating the lab infrastructure in Azure using Terraform and Ansible, and deploying it automatically via GitHub Actions (CI/CD).
+Creating the lab infrastructure in Azure using Terraform and Ansible, and deploying it automatically via GitHub Actions (CI/CD).

+### ⚔️ Part 2:
-- **Part 2:** Running basic attacks and documenting our findings.
+Running basic attacks and documenting our findings.

 ---